-Pour the clean beans inside the blender, add the water and blend into a paste.
+Pour the clean beans inside the blender, add the water, red bell pepper, habanero pepper, salt, bouillon powder, and crayfish, and blend into a paste.

 Preheat some oil in a pan (enough to deep fry the Akara).
-Drop heaping tablespoons of fritter batter into the hot oil, frying a couple at a time to avoid overcrowding.
+Drop heaping tablespoons of fritter batter into the hot oil, frying in batches to avoid overcrowding.
 Turn once or twice in between for even browning.
 Fry the fritters for about 5 to 6 minutes, or until golden brown on all sides.

 It's good to press down the Akara balls a little bit just before taking them out of the oil to get rid of any excess oil that might have been absorbed during the frying process.